BryanWilhite/Blog/presentation/entry/2015/2015-06-16-you-can-t-effectively-replace-cmd-scripts-with-ps1-scripts-without-these-key-powershell-ingredients.md

 ## #5

-The `&amp;` operator.
+The `&` operator.
 Here is a function from [my IIS functions](https://gist.github.com/BryanWilhite/e54408801bc9bef3fc83) that uses PowerShell to call TAKEOWN and ICACLS:

 ```powershell
 function Restore-PermissionsForWebServerGroup($Path)